Saul12344/mineria-de-datos/README.md

 ~~~

 **Predictions.
-In this section, it will show the predictions that every field in the dataframa would have**
+In this section, it will show the predictions that every field in the dataframa would have.**

 ~~~
 # Prediction the Test set results